 Is there a minimum GPA requirement for admission to the College?

-Yes, students applying to a professional preparation program must have a minimum cumulative GPA of 2.5.
+Yes, students applying to a professional preparation program must have a minimum cumulative GPA of 2.5 (3.0 preferred).
 This can be either in transfer coursework, U of A coursework, or a combined GPA.
 However, all applications are reviewed on a case-by-case basis.
 Additionally, meeting the minimum requirements does not guarantee admission to our program.

 What kind of experience with children is necessary to apply to the College of Education?

-The College of Education is looking for evidence that you have a commitment to the profession.
-This evidence can be in the form of documented paid or volunteer experiences in your local community or school system.
+The College of Education is looking for evidence that you have a commitment to the profession, and to make sure you understand the nature of the profession prior to program entry.
+This evidence can be in the form of documented paid or volunteer experiences in your local community or school system, and in the Tucson community.
 Babysitting, parenting, or non-documented experience will not apply.
-Additionally, the College requires that every student applying for admission to teacher preparation have at least 60 hours of experience in a public school classroom during regular school hours.
+Additionally, the College requires that every student applying for admission to teacher preparation have at least 60 hours of experience in a public school classroom during regular school hours, and with diverse groups of children.
 Experience should be appropriate to the age and type of classroom of the program for which you are applying (early childhood, elementary or special education).
-Please see an advisor to discuss your experiences with children.
-Experience with children can be documented on a Recommendation Form.
+Please click here for details about the experiential requirements for professional admission to each program.
+Please see an advisor to discuss your experiences with children and to determine which of your experiences are applicable to your program application.
+Experience with children must be documented on a Recommendation Form.

 Experience must be within the last three years at the time of application.